Biodiversity #15 – Wobbegong

 Best dive sites in Nelson Bay is SS Oakland.
 Scuba holiday travel planning for Nelson Bay - where, who and how

-They spend much of their time ‘resting’ on the sea floor (resting from what exactly??).
+They spend much of their time ‘resting’ on the sea floor.
 Note: Wobbegongs are very flexible and can easily bite a hand holding on to their tail.
 You have been warned – admire them from a distance or up close, but without a prod or a poke to see how soundly they are sleeping.
 It would be rare to dive in NSW waters without seeing a wobbe.
 The one in the banner was taken at Fish Rock, the one above in Nelson Bay, NSW.

 <= Previous Biodiversity #14 Hermit Crab Biodiversity #16 Christmas Tree Worm Next =>